evansaboo/hyperspeed/README.md

 # hyperspeed
-This project is not OPEN SOURCE
+The project has been scraped